What is self care?

-Self care is not selfish.
+Let me explain something: self care is not selfish.

 If you’re becoming a more content, happy, improved version of yourself (without harming someone else), that is all that matters.
 How could that possibly be a selfish or bad thing?
 Unfortunately, there are those people who won’t understand your desire to improve your lifestyle.
 These kinds of people may seek to drag you back down to their level; they don’t want to see you improve.